amz0004/RecipeAndRatingsProject/README.md

      - This provides a normalized measure of how significant saturated fat is in the overall caloric profile of the recipe.

 #### Result
-These are the columns of the resulting cleaned df.
+These are the columns of the resulting cleaned dataframe.

 | Column              | Description        |
 | :------------------ | :----------------- |